f-blan/SDP_Traffic_DOTS/Report.md

 | 6 | 250000| 0 | 930000 | 8100 | 97200 | 30 | 7 | 22 |

 ### 3.2 Comments and Observations
 - 0. A simple simulation to test the behavior of cars.
-The number of cars is very low as well as the map size, so performance are very good.
+The number of cars is very low as well as the map size, so performance is very good.
 No bus lines were spawned since the map is too small.
-Note: path randomicity for each car is actually pseudo randomic based on car position, time delay between frames etc. so the cars that spawn close to each other may have similar paths during their first cycles.
-Pseudo randomicity could not be avoided since the class Unity.Random was used in order to generate random numbers inside Jobs.
+Note: path randomicity for each car is actually pseudorandom based on car position, time delay between frames etc. So the cars that spawn close to each other may have similar paths during their first cycles.
+Pseudo-randomicity could not be avoided since the class Unity.Random was used in order to generate random numbers inside Jobs.
 - 1. A simulation of an overcrowded small city.
 Performances are still not an issue, however the city is overcrowded and since (for the sake of performances) cars don't make dynamic pathing decisions based on traffic it may happen that traffic jams are formed (e.g. an intersection is too crowded and doesn't allow any car to move or loops of cars spanning more than one intersection are formed).
 To avoid these situations as much as possible cars are allowed to overlap briefly in some occasions, but in order to guarantee fair traffic rules the team decided to reach a compromise between collision avoidance, probability of traffic jams and performances.
 As a general it is suggested not to spawn more than 25 cars per district.
 - 2. Bus-only simulation in a small city.
 Performances are very good since there are not many running entities, the purpose of this simulation is to show bus behavior and the bus drawing feature.
 - 3. A simulation of a medium sized city with both cars and bus lines.